Importing¶

 - Texture Type:

-- Standard: Connects the texture using the conventional method, linking the color output to your chosen socket.
+- Standard: Connects the texture using the conventional method, linking the color & Alpha outputs to your chosen sockets.

 - Packed: Used for textures where multiple maps are combined into one file.
 This option separates the texture into individual R, G, B, and A channels, connecting each to different sockets.
 Most packed maps use RGB channels, but some utilize all four.